CHU UCLouvain Namur

-The CHU UCLouvain Namur or CHU UCL Namur (also called UCLouvain Namur by the University of Louvain and officially named Centre hospitalier universitaire Dinant Godinne Saint-Elisabeth - UCL-Namur) is a university hospital located in the cities of Namur, Dinant, Yvoir and Ciney, in the Belgian province of Namur.
+The CHU UCLouvain Namur or CHU UCL Namur (also called UCLouvain Namur by the University of Louvain and officially named Centre hospitalier universitaire Dinant Godinne Saint-Elisabeth - UCL-Namur) is a general hospital with academic beds located in the cities of Namur, Dinant, Yvoir and Ciney, in the Belgian province of Namur.
 Established in 2015, it is UCLouvain's second hospital.

 Description

 CHU UCLouvain Namur counts 4.996 employees, making it the largest employer in the Namur province.
 It is part of the Réseau Santé Louvain network of hospitals.